GreatSealUSA/GreatSealUSA_Art/Tommy_1969/Tommy_1969_Pershing_Owned_Crimea.md

 * "When you're **down on the lower levels of this pyramid**, you will be either on one side or on the other.
 But when you get up to the top" - Skywalker Ranch lessons for Star Wars Fans, Summer of 1986, California (1:42 "silver glittering cloud and the golden" 1:45 "falls down to the ground")

 ToDo: Golden top was originally on Egypt pyramids? electrum?
 (Electronic Daft Punk / The Who Punk metaphors ToDo too)  Are these original lyrics by USA military adaptation?
+"He's dressed in a silver-sparked
+Glittering gown And his golden beard flows Nearly down to the ground" - in the USA military I hear "falls" (Fall of Mankind, Eden) more than "flows) and YouTube Transcript agrees.
+I don't hear the word "nearly" in USA military?